 "No way, big toad!"
 Norma says.
 "Harriet N. is more like a sister to him.
 It was Alice.
 Right?"

 Gerrard blinks again.
-He is extraordinarily sensitive to nicknames that demean him.
+He is extraordinarily sensitive to demeaning nicknames.
 He's wounded by allegedly-good-humored allusions to his obesity, his powerlessness over eating—which, as every clinician knows, is as serious an addiction as alcohol or drugs.
 And Gerrard bristles at references to his general bumbling incompetence, his mismanagement.
 His blatant favoritism toward a certain inappropriate tech with big tits.
 Gerrard looks at Martha with big, sad, bloodhound eyes.

 "Norma happens to be exactly right," Martha says.
 "After the community meeting, Alice just threw her stuff into a black plastic garbage bag and walked out the door.
 She didn't bother to sign the AMA form."